metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Arizona with the wicked fake punt to keep the drive alive.

 Kyler Murray is being given options on these plays.
 On one play, the rookie opted out of a wide receiver screen to throw a deep out route to Larry Fitzgerald.

+Tampa Bay's run defense is stout, thanks in no small part to players like Vita Vea and Jason Pierre-Paul.

+Godwin turning into the Bucs' de facto second receiver.